 It is challenging to revert to an older QB version after updating the company file.
 Such scenarios may cause you to lose data.
 Therefore, it is critical to prepare a backup of essential files beforehand.

-How to revert to an Older QB version after Updating Company File?
+How to revert to an Older QB version after Updating the Company File?

 QuickBooks License Manager can help you return to the older QB version after updating the company file.
 The steps include: